amirmahdishadman/GitHistoryEditor/README.md

 # GitHistoryEditor
-a script to edit all commits author and datetime
+Script to edit all commits author and datetime

 usage:
 first run ./Script A